dijasila/GPAW/doc/documentation/cmdline.rst

 Other command-line tools
 ========================

-There are also CLI tools for analysing point-groups and for :ref:`hyperfine`.
+There are also CLI tools for analysing :ref:`point groups` and for :ref:`hyperfine`.
 Try:

     $ python3 -m gpaw.point_groups --help
     $ python3 -m gpaw.hyperfine --help